TJFlynn/LittleLemon/README.md

 In settings.py the name of the database, user, and password fields need to be updated to match your local mysql information.

-If you already have a database called ‘restaurant’ drop and recreate it, then apply migrations.
+If you already have a database called ‘restaurant’ you may need to drop and recreate it, then apply migrations

-Create a new super user of your choice and login with a POST at http://127.0.0.1:8000/auth/token/login/
+If you did have to recreate the database, create a new super user of your choice and login with a POST at http://127.0.0.1:8000/auth/token/login/

 using this as an example of the BODY in JSON format